Avans-ATGM/DSW-wizard/Templates/Readme.md

 In the content file are the headers and sections described.
 Each sections calls the information out of the src/question folder.
-The src/questions folder contains all questions are writing of the document generated.
+The src/questions folder contains all questions are writing of the document generated. the UUID file parameters are imported into these files to increase clarity.

+# 2. upload a document model
+- install dsw-tdk
+- '' dsw-tdk put ''
+- fill in API ( go to the website -> help -> about -> copy api_url
+- Username (user email)
+- Password

+be sure that the template.json is valid and all variables are okay